Car-Thing-Hax-Community/unnamed-superbird-connector/README.md

 Most, if not all messages to/from Superbird are implemented.\
 Currently playback control (except queue and saving tracks) and switching devices is implemented.

+Superbird actually processes some commands on device so you can already use "Hey Spotify".
+These are the available commands:
+`resume, previous, stop, pause, mute, next, skip`

 # Prerequisites
 Python 3.10+ - Connector makes heavy use of match case statements which were introduced in 3.10